dan-schel/css-template/README.md

 }
 ```

 Next, using the `template.theme-define` function, we create the theme definition.
 Note that `sass:meta` must be imported so we can use `meta.get-function`.
-We also provide some other swatches, such as the accent color here.
+We also provide some other swatches (all of which are mandatory), such as the accent color here.

 ```css
 @use "sass:meta";